 XBIC measurements

-Make sure that the device under test is shielded from all of the lights in the hutch [1]
+Make sure that the device under test is shielded from all of the lights in the hutch [1] search the hutch… [1] and turn on the X-ray beam.
+[2-TXT]

 Talent turns off light sources.
 (Overview of hutch through the entrance while lights go off)

-Now, search the hutch… [1] and turn on the X-ray beam.
-[2-TXT]
+Now,

-Talent searches the hutch (Overview from same point outside entrance.
+This is shot in one take with 5.1.1.: Talent searches the hutch (Overview from same point outside entrance.
 Alarm lights is seen, “Hutch is searched, please leave the hutch”.
 Door is closed.) - Video Editor: Use sound from recording following voice talent’s statement.

 Laser is turned on (Close-up of solar cell in dark, lightens up as the laser is turned on) TEXT: For filming purposes, a laser beam replaces the X-ray beam